konfiger/konfiger-python/README.md

 """, False)
 ```

-Initialize a string which have custom delimeter and seperator
+Initialize a string which have custom delimiter and separator

 ```python
 konfiger = from_string("""Ones:11111111111,Twos:2222222222222""",